doveish/SDAFinalProject/README.md

 # Required software and TO-DO
 In order to run the application You need to have the following software installed:
 * Java Development Kit - during development we used JDK version 19 or higher.
-* IntelliJ Idea - change the Hibernate Connection Settings(Driver, URL, Username and Password) in Resources folder file hibernate.cfg.xml
+* IntelliJ Idea - change the database URL, username and password in the IntelliJ project(Driver, URL, Username and Password) in Resources folder Application Properties.
+* Angular - TODO!
 * MySQL - create and populate the Database with the given Queries in the SQL file of this repository.
-* Please get the project files from "main" branch of this repository.
+* Please get the project files from "master" branch of this repository.

 # Authors
 The project was developed by @corvert(https://github.com/corvert) @doveish(https://github.com/doveish).